rohan-shan-tze/hacker-hangar/about.md

 author_profile: false
 ---

-I am an incoming third year computer science undergraduate student at the University of Manchester with a burning question in my mind: "*What is intelligence, exactly?*".
+I am a third year computer science undergraduate student at the University of Manchester with a burning question in my mind: "*What is intelligence, exactly?*".
 My desire to understand the nature of intelligence has led to my interest in machine learning and the intersection between AI and neuroscience.
 I also enjoy learning about cybersecurity, as I believe that as the complexity and intelligence of systems grow, so do the risks and dangers.

 I am someone who learns best by explaining concepts to myself and breaking complex ideas down into digestible pieces.
 This blog is a natural extension of that process: a place where I share my self-explanations and reflections, in the hope that others might learn from my journey as well.